wdefender/calc/README.md

 # Calc
-Simple calculator windows application (WPF) that demonstrates how to use MVVM with .Net Core & Prism.
+Arbitrary numbers calculator windows application (WPF) that demonstrates how to use MVVM with .Net Core & Prism.

 ## Topics: